Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Created in 2011, Electrum is widely considered to be a trusted software wallet in the bitcoin community.
 It's free to download for Windows, OSX and Linux operating systems, while there's also an Android app available.

 Unfortunately for iPhone users, there's no iOS app.
 Safety and reliability are the main features that make Electrum such a popular option.

-Electrum is also known for being a fast and lightweight desktop app, as the client doesn’t actually download the blockchain, but accesses the necessary information from remote servers.
-Because it’s designed for bitcoin and bitcoin only, it’s a developed targeted tool for managing your BTC holdings.
+Electrum is also known for being a fast and lightweight desktop app, as the client doesn't actually download the blockchain but accesses the necessary information from remote servers.
+And because it's designed for bitcoin and bitcoin only, it's a developed targeted tool for managing your BTC holdings.